 How to Cat-Proof Your Christmas Tree to Keep Kitty Safe

 Think about it.
 From your cat's perspective, a Christmas tree may be the best gift ever.
 Jumping!
 Climbing!
 Pawing at ornaments!
 In other words, it's just not realistic to think that your cat won't try and scamper up the tree and play with the decorations—unless he's elderly, infirm, or overweight.
 So keep kitty safe by taking some precautions to cat-proof your Christmas tree ahead of the holiday.

 What Kind of Christmas Tree Should You Buy?

 Live trees: Choose a Christmas tree with pet-friendly, pliable needles, such as a Douglas fir or white pine.
 Their needles won't stick in your cat's paws.
-Plus, some cats like to eat stray needles, which can cause choking and seriously upset tummies.
+Some cats like to eat stray needles, which can cause choking and seriously upset tummies.
 Keep your vacuum handy while the tree is up to keep the floor clear of debris.

 Artificial trees: Thankfully, fake trees won't dry up and drop needles (or at least not as many!) and their branches will be less tempting for your feline friend to taste.
 Nix the aluminum tree, though; your cat wouldn't be able to resist its sparkle.
 And understand you'll still need to cat-proof an artificial tree—because when it comes to kitty finding a high place to perch, fake is as good as real.

 Smaller may be better: Imagine your cat's athleticism causing a fully loaded tree to topple.
 A shorter, lighter specimen is less likely to hurt your cat or to break other objects when it hits the floor (or the coffee table).
 And you'll spend less time cleaning up the resulting mess if it happens.

 Cat-Proofing Your Christmas Tree Stand